The Beginners Guide To Pour Over Coffee

 To rinse correctly, you simply need to place the brewer in the dripper and then pour water around it in a circle (making sure to get up the sides) for about five seconds to rinse the filter, then discard the water in the cup or carafe that ran through it.

 Need convincing?
 Do this once and take a whiff of the wet-cardboard stink coming off the filter paper.
 You’ll never skip this step again.

 Don’t forget to pour the stink-water out of the carafe.
 Nobody wants to drink that.

 While you’re here, watch our video on different filter types:

 4. Grind the coffee.

-Grinding your coffee just before brewing gives you fine control (see what we did there?) over flavor.
-A finer grind gives more flavor but can introduce bitterness.
+Grinding your coffee just before brewing gives you fine control (see what we did there?) over flavour.
+A finer grind gives more flavour but can introduce bitterness.
 A coarser grind makes a sweeter cup but can be under-extracted, acidic and weak.

 Your assignment: find the happy medium (the perfect particle size).
 Most pour over experts recommend a medium-fine grind, like sea salt or sand.

 Feeling scientific?
 Select the middle of your grinder’s range and test your brew (note down the result for next time).
 Want it milder?
 Grind it coarser.
 Want it richer?
 Grind it finer.